How can you turn your Salesforce Community into a case deflection engine? Let’s back up a little.

-Your Salesforce community is a great foundation.
-But, the information and answers your customers need to self-serve typically don’t all reside within Salesforce.
-In most organizations, much of this case-deflecting info is sitting in SharePoint, Confluence, file shares, blogs, a company website, knowledge articles, other sites, and more.
+But not all customer issues can be resolved via these social networks.
+In most organizations, much case-deflecting knowledge is sitting in SharePoint, Confluence, file shares, blogs, a company website, knowledge articles, social media channels, other sites, and more.

 Proactive Content Suggestions

-Providing swift search across all case-resolving content from within your community is an essential first step, but case deflection really kicks into gear when your community proactively recommends helpful content to each customer based upon their unique situation.
+Providing swift, integrated search for every community user is an essential first step.
+But case deflection really kicks into gear when your customer portal can draw from its knowledge base and proactively recommend helpful content based upon each user’s unique situation.

-For example, this community automatically suggests content as the community user types, with the recommendations customized based upon what previous customers found relevant.
+For example, as a user types, the customer portal automatically generates recommendations based on what previous portal users found relevant.

-And should your customer begin to create a case, your community should offer self-service alternatives during thecase creation process.
-Great communities analyze in real-time the information your customers type into case fields – such as Product, Problem, Case subject line text, and Case Description – then instantly present likely solutions before the customer even hits the “submit case” button.
+And should your customer initiate a case creation process, your case management system should automatically offer self-service alternatives.
+Great communities analyze in real-time the information a customer is typing into the case field – such as Product, Problem, Case subject line text, and Case Description – then instantly present likely solutions before your customer even hits the “submit case” button.

 Analytics You Can Act On (Without a Computer Science Degree)

-Finally, make sure you have an integrated analytics engine that lets you monitor, understand, and act upon the insights from the community in real time.
-Specifically, you need line-of-sight into content gaps, knowledge article usage patterns, relevance, and answers to questions like:
+Finally, you need an integrated analytics engine that can provide you with actionable insights based on real-time data.
+Make sure to set up the dashboard to capture the customer journey of your community users, content gaps, knowledge article usage patterns, relevance, and answers questions like: